from§

 .{x}(value: T): FromPart[…*, {x}[T]]

-As mentioned above, the available from
+As mentioned above, the available from chain methods can be customized via @build,

 and so this method signature is somewhat confusingly named.
 In essence, each

-case supplied to the builder becomes directly a chaining method on from
+case supplied to the builder becomes directly a chaining method on from.

-The default set, when used with the default DomView
+The default set, when used with the default DomView or Model point, consists

 of the following methods: